Washington Engineer - January 2012 Video Message

-Hi, I'm Matt O'Donnell, Dean of Engineering at the University of Washington.
-Welcome to this edition of Washington Engineer.
-In this issue, we'll address the high demand for engineers in Washington State.
+Hi, I'm Matt O'Donnell, Dean of the College of Engineering at the University of Washington.
+Happy new year, and welcome to this edition of Washington Engineer.